All India Muslim Majlis-e-Mushawarat

 All India Muslim Majlis-e-Mushawarat (AIMMM or MMM) is a federation of various Muslim organisations in India.
 Majlis-e-Mushawarat was formally launched at a two-day (August 8–9) meeting in 1964 at the Islamic seminary Darul Uloom Nadwatul Ulama, Lucknow.
-Several leading Muslim scholars and clerics, including Syed Abul Hasan Ali Nadvi, attended the meet while freedom fighter and a member in Jawaharlal Nehru's cabinet Syed Mahmud was elected its first president.
+Several leading Muslim scholars and clerics, including Syed Abul Hasan Ali Nadvi, attended the meet while freedom fighter and a member of Jawaharlal Nehru's cabinet Syed Mahmud was elected its first president.
 It was established as an advocacy group in the wake of communal riots in the early 1960s.

-AIMMM has a long history of serving the community in its struggle to get equitable justice, for Hindu-Muslim unity, defending its religious and legal rights and in formation of All India Muslim Personal Law Board; “AMU Action Committee” for restoration of its minority character in 1967; in struggle for Babri Masjid by constituting “Babri Masjid Coordination Committee” and in reaching communal strife areas and extending help to the victims with its limited resources.
+AIMMM has a long history of serving the community in its struggle to get equitable justice, for Hindu-Muslim unity, defending its religious and legal rights and in the formation of All India Muslim Personal Law Board; “AMU Action Committee” for restoration of its minority character in 1967; in struggle for Babri Masjid by constituting “Babri Masjid Coordination Committee” and in reaching communal strife areas and extending help to the victims with its limited resources.

 Origin and history

 The All India Muslim Majlis-e-Mushawarat (AIMMM), an apex forum of Muslim organizations and institutions of national eminence along with some well-known personalities, was established at a representative meeting of the community leaders held on 8–9 August 1964 at Dar-ul-Uloom Nadwatul Ulama, Lucknow, inaugurated by Abul Hasan Ali Nadwi and chaired by Syed Mahmood.
-Apart from them, Atiqur Rahman Usmani, Abul Lais Islahi, Qari Muhammad Tayyib, Kalb-e- Abid, Sayyid Minatullah Rahmani, Mohammad Muslim, Maulana Jan Mohammad and Ebrahim Sulaiman Seth played the key role.
+Apart from them, Atiqur Rahman Usmani, Abul Lais Islahi, Qari Muhammad Tayyib, Kalb-e- Abid, Sayyid Minatullah Rahmani, Mohammad Muslim, Maulana Jan Mohammad and Ebrahim Sulaiman Seth played the key roles.

-It was formed under the shadow of large-scale communal riots in Bihar and Orissa, the delegation had then toured the affected areas to give solace to the victims and to promote peaceful co-existence among communities.
+It was formed under the shadow of large-scale communal riots in Bihar and Orissa, and the delegation had then toured the affected areas to give solace to the victims and to promote peaceful co-existence among communities.
 The term Mushawarat, having an Arabic origin, means consultation.
 The purpose of AIMMM is to work towards providing a common platform for different Muslim organisations to collectively think, speak, deliberate and arrive at a common minimum programme.

-AIMMM has celebrated its Golden Jubilee on August 31, 2015 at India Islamic Cultural Centre in New Delhi.
+AIMMM celebrated its Golden Jubilee on August 31, 2015 at India Islamic Cultural Centre in New Delhi.
 The function was inaugurated by Vice-President of India, Mohammad Hamid Ansari.